paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-2.jpg">
 </details>

-3. As a first time user, I want to know more about the restaurant
+3. As a first time user, I want to know how to get in contact with the trainer and request more information/ have an initial consultation.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|